spaceninja/spaceninja.com/src/blog/2015/what-is-flexbox.md

   - css
 feature_image: what-is-flexbox/flexbox-cover.jpg
 ---

-## An elegant layout method for a more civilized age.

 Flexbox is a new layout mode in CSS3.
 The previous version of CSS defined four layout modes: